Skip to content

 Answers Questions

 Another business strategy definition tackles another side, that is answering questions.
-It stresses that a business strategy should answer these questions:
+It stresses that a business strategy should answer these fundamental questions:

 • Why is the company in business?